ddimatos/ansible-documentation/docs/docsite/rst/reference_appendices/faq.rst

     _TAG_REDIR_OUT: "txt"

-  Note, the remote environment can be set any of these levels: inventory (inventory.yml, group_vars, or host_vars), play, block, or task with the `environment` key word.
+  Note, the remote environment can be set any of these levels: inventory (inventory.yml, group_vars, or host_vars), play, block, or task with the ``environment`` key word.

-..
-IBM z/OS operates in multiple encodings, primarily UTF-8 and EBCDIC for text files and streams and of course, binary.
-Ansible works with UTF-8 for text and binary.

 Running on z/OS